US STOCKS-Wall St ends up on earnings, rebound in high-growth shares

 Merck & Co ’s shares climbed 3.6 percent to $58.72, giving the S&P 500 its biggest lift, after it reported stronger-than-expected earnings.

-Further deal activity on the healthcare front also lifted the market, with Britain’s Reckitt Benckiser Group Plc confirming talks to buy Merck’s consumer health business, the latest asset up for grabs in a wave of recent pharmaceutical deals.
+Further deal activity on the healthcare front also lifted the market.
+Britain’s Reckitt Benckiser Group Plc confirmed talks to buy Merck’s consumer health business, the latest asset up for grabs in a wave of recent pharmaceutical deals.

 “Investors are viewing (that activity) as a signal for positive conditions in which businesses are willing and able to offer substantial sums of cash and/or stocks,” said Mark Luschini, chief investment strategist at Janney Montgomery Scott in Philadelphia.

-Also supportive: the majority of S&P 500 companies are beating earnings forecasts, albeit on lowered expectations, he said.
+Also supportive: most S&P 500 companies are beating earnings forecasts, albeit on lowered expectations, he said.

 Earnings estimates have rebounded, however, as more companies have reported results.
 First-quarter profit growth for S&P 500 companies is seen at 3.7 percent, based on actual results and estimates for companies yet to report, compared with a forecast for 2.1 percent growth at the beginning of the month, Thomson Reuters data showed.